-There is a version of professional work that most job seekers never consider: one where you do not need a formal employment history to get started, where the platform takes nothing from what you earn, and where every piece of work you complete builds a visible, permanent record of your capability that makes the next opportunity easier to win.
+There is a version of professional work that most job seekers never consider.
+Where you do not need a formal employment history to get started?
+Or Where the platform takes nothing from what you earn?
+Where every piece of work you complete builds a visible, permanent record of your capability that makes the next opportunity easier to win.

 That version exists on CloudColleague, and it is called the task category.